viktoria-mar/data-analytics-projects/hr-attrition-dashboard/README.md

 - Creating calculated columns and using DAX for KPIs
 - Building interactive dashboards with drill-through pages
 - Visualizing attrition by job role, department, gender, and satisfaction
-- Using different chart types: ribbon chart, line chart, clustered bar chart, histogram
+- Using different chart types: bar chart, line chart, clustered bar chart...
 - Working with averages and distributions
 - Customizing tooltips, formatting visuals, and improving clarity
 - Best practices for storytelling in HR analytics